 - Support for this qualification comes from the major construction companies of New Zealand

-- Qualification incorporates papers from the School of Engineering and the AUT Business School, and is primarily aimed at practising construction and project managers aspiring to more senior positions
+- Qualification incorporates papers from the School of Engineering, Computer and Mathematical Sciences and the AUT Business School, and is primarily aimed at practising construction and project managers aspiring to more senior positions

 - Delivery of the qualification is flexible and designed to fit in with a working professional's life.